 - cleaning instructions (if it needs special care!)

 Step 11: Managing Your Listings on Etsy

-Each product you post is a "listing" - one listing costs 20 cents and will be valid for three months.
-If the listing hasn't sold after three months, you'll need to renew it for another 20 cents.
+Each product you post is a "listing" - one listing costs 20 cents and will be valid for four months.
+If the listing hasn't sold after four months, you'll need to renew it for another 20 cents.
 (You can set listings to auto renew as well, if you're not excited about maintaining your listings manually.)

 If you create a listing and state that only one of the product is available, it will be listed as "sold out" when someone purchases it, and require you to renew it for 20 cents.
 If you say that two or more of the product is available, the listing will automatically renew for 20 cents when it sells.

 You'll create and edit existing listings using the Listing Manager.

 If you have loads of products that are similar in size or weight, you can make one listing and then "copy" that listing to make the next.
 Copying listings speeds the process up because it leaves all the text you entered previously.
 All you have to do is edit in specific details about the product and change the title and keywords. :)